 - you want to hang out with like-minded people who are looking to improve their skills

-Each night there will be two different stages (courses of fire) set up.
+Each night there are two-three different stages (courses of fire) set up.
+Round count for the night is between 45-60.

 Cost to Participate

-Targets will be IDPA targets.
-Each event will vary at the number of targets and the number of rounds.
-Scoring will be determined as follows:
+Targets are IDPA targets.
+Each event varies at the number of targets and the number of rounds.
+Scoring is determined as follows:

 Total time + A Zone (zero seconds) + B Zone (1 second) + C Zone (3 seconds) + Miss (5 seconds) + Non-Threat Hit (5 seconds)